Skip to main content

 ActionDefault Penalty

 Penalties can be enabled/disabled and customized in config.json.
+Abandon penalties are applied in both rating modes.

 Viewing the Leaderboard